1874-1878 Kirkbride Complex 313,000 sq. ft. and 1100' length

 1955 Bonner Medical Building

-The Bonner Building was a late addition to the hospital; it was named for Charles A. Bonner, Superintendent (1927-53).
+The Bonner Building was a late addition to the hospital; it was named after Dr. Clarence A. Bonner Superintendent (1927-53).
 Built as a complete surgical facility, it was a 31 bay, four-story, brick building rising from a full basement.

 1955 Our Lady of the Hill Chapel